Chuy García: Personal life

 García was born in Mexico in the state of Durango.
 His father was a farm laborer under the U.S. government's World War II-era bracero program.

 García moved to the U.S. in 1965 with permanent resident status.
 The family settled in the Little Village neighborhood of Chicago, Illinois, where García continues to reside.
 He attended St. Rita High School, graduating in 1974.
 García became a citizen of the United States in 1977.

 García worked at the Legal Assistance Foundation from 1977 to 1980 as he worked toward a B.A. in political science at the University of Illinois at Chicago.
 He then became assistant director of the Little Village Neighborhood Housing Service, where he worked until 1984.
-García also has a master's degree from University of Illinois at Chicago in urban public planning and policy.
+García has a master's degree from University of Illinois at Chicago in urban public planning and policy.

+García and his wife Evelyn wed in 1980; they have three children.
+They live in the Little Village neighborhood in South Lawndale, Chicago.
+In April 2023, García's daughter, Rosa, died at age 28 from undisclosed causes.

 Early political career

 Chicago City Council

 In 1983, García was the campaign manager for labor organizer Rudy Lozano, who challenged longtime alderman Frank Stemberk of the 22nd Ward.
 In the February 1983 election, Lozano came 17 votes short of forcing a runoff, which his supporters contended was due to voters with Spanish surnames being purged from the rolls.
 Lozano was murdered in June 1983, shot to death in his home.
 A reputed gang member was convicted of Lozano's murder, but his supporters still contend that he was killed for his labor and political activities.
 In 1984, García challenged Stemberk for committeeman in the Cook County Democratic Party.
 Lozano's supporters rallied around him and he was endorsed by Mayor Harold Washington.

 Stemberk was a supporter of alderman Edward Vrdolyak of the 10th Ward, who controlled the city council and opposed Washington's administration.
 The Chicago media dubbed this divide within city government the "Council Wars".
 With Lozano supporters taking to the race with a "religious fervor" and Washington campaigning heavily on García's behalf, he defeated Stemberk by 2,811 votes (40.62%) to 2,752 (39.77%), with activist and former labor union leader August Sallas taking 1,357 (19.61%).
-Unlike other committeemen and women, García used his office to provide constituent services, which helped him maintain his high profile.
+Unlike other committeemen and women, García used his office to provide constituent services, which helped him maintain his high-profile.
 Washington also appointed him Deputy Commissioner of the Department of Water, a post he held from 1984 to 1986.